baniksayan/CPP_Programs_BCS-031_IGNOU/README.md

-# C++ Questions from IGNOU(BCS-031) Exams (2017-2022)
+# C++ Programs from IGNOU(BCS-031) Exam

 ## Description
-This repository contains a collection of C++ exam questions (BCS-031) from Indira Gandhi National Open University (IGNOU) for the years 2017 to 2022.
+This repository contains a collection of C++ exam questions with programs (BCS-031) from Indira Gandhi National Open University (IGNOU).
 It is designed to help students prepare for exams by providing a comprehensive set of practice problems.

 ## Usage
 To use this repository, simply browse through the files and access the exam questions in .CPP format.
 These questions can be used for practice and revision purposes.